percona/everest/dev/README.md

 tilt as described in [Set up the environment](#set-up-the-environment) section but then run a local dev instance of the frontend by running `make dev` from the frontend repo.
-This dev instance will be available at http://localhost:3000 while still connecting to the everest backend backend running inside k8s.
+This dev instance will be available at http://localhost:3000 while still connecting to the everest API server running inside k8s.